Top 10 Best Artists of All Time

 11. Raphael (Raffaello Sanzi) (1483-1520)

-Considered the most significant painter of the High Renaissance, known for his altarpieces, sensitive Madonnas and portraits, as well as his wall-size frescos: see the Raphael Rooms (Vatican).
+Considered the most significant painter of the High Renaissance, known for his sublime religious paintings - altarpieces, sensitive Madonnas and Papal portraits - as well as his wall-size frescos: see the Raphael Rooms (Vatican).

 Paintings by Raphael